Shayan-Ghani/Container-Exporter/README.md

 # 🚀 Container Exporter (CXP)

-A resource-friendly, highly efficient, and minimal Prometheus exporter to track memory and CPU usage of Docker containers along with their lifecycle (uptime)
+A resource-friendly, highly efficient, and minimal Prometheus exporter to track Memory, CPU, Disk and Network I/O usage of Docker containers along with their lifecycle (uptime).

 ## Table of Contents
 1. [DEV STACK](#%EF%B8%8F-dev-stack)